wandersonfdias/bootcamp-cordapp/README.md

     * Windows:   `build\nodes\runnodes.bat`
     * macOS:     `build/nodes/runnodes`

-* Open the nodes are started, go to the terminal of Party A (not the notary!) and run the following command to issue 99 tokens to Party B:
+* Open the nodes are started, go to the terminal of Cidadao A (not the notary!) and run the following command:

+    ```bash
-    `flow start examples.CadastrarPessoaFlowInitiator "cpf": "0123456789-00", "nome": "Person Name", dono: "CidadaoA"`
+    flow start examples.CadastrarPessoaFlowInitiator "cpf": "0123456789-00", "nome": "Person Name", dono: "CidadaoA"
+    ```

-* You can now see the tokens in the vaults of Party A and Party B (but not Party C!) by running the following command in their respective terminals:
+* You can now see the persons in the vaults of Cidadao A by running the following command in their respective terminals:

+    ```bash
-    `run vaultQuery contractStateType: examples.PessoaState`
+    run vaultQuery contractStateType: examples.PessoaState
+    ```